 How are you and your team well-positioned to deliver this solution?
-(Required) {Word | limit = 500}
+(Required) {Word limit = 300}

-Explain why you and your team are the right people to design and deliver this solution to the target population.
 We aren't looking for your academic or professional credentials here; we would like to understand your proximity to the communities you are serving.
-In particular, how is the Team Lead and the team representative of these communities?
+How are the Team Lead and the team representative of these communities?
 How is the design and implementation of your solution meaningfully guided by the communities' input, ideas, and agendas?
+Strong responses will provide specific examples of how you have engaged with the target population, how many people you have engaged, and how these interactions have shaped your solution.